-My main teaching areas encompass advertising, consumption, and media history.
-The MIT courses I offer include: Advertising and the Mass Media and The History of Communication.
+My main teaching areas encompass advertising, consumption, controversial product marketing, and media history.
+The MIT courses I offer include: Advertising's Century (MIT 3325) and Consumerism and Advertising (MIT 4034)

 I also teach in the Media Studies M.A.
-Program ("Consumption and Advertising" course)
+Program ("Research, Writing & Argumentation").

-My early research dealt with political censorship and the National Film Board during the Cold War.
-During the 1990s, my work examined the impact of opinion polling on North American public life.
-The historical dimension of this is covered in my book The Measure of Democracy: Polling, Market Research, and Public Life, 1930-1945 (University of Toronto Press, 1999).
+My early research examined the rise of public opinion polling and marketing research, which is discussed at length in The Measure of Democracy: Polling, Market Research, and Public Life, 1930-1945 (University of Toronto Press, 1999)

 I'm interested in supervising PhD dissertations in the following areas:

 -historical/contemporary controversial product marketing and regulation (e.g. cigarettes, vaping, lotteries/casinos, opioids)